What Vegans Eat on a Whole Foods Plant Based Diet

 Dr. Greger has a handy daily dozen checklist that covers the basics he recommends every day for optimal health.
 It will give you a general idea of how much of each type of food to include.

-Note: Keep in mind that Dr. Greger is an average-sized man, even on the tall side, I suspect.
+Note: These are only general guidelines.
+Keep in mind that Dr. Greger is an average-sized man, even on the tall side, I suspect.
 You may only need half these amounts if you are a 100 lb. woman.
-Just try to keep similar proportions.
+Just try to keep similar proportions for balanced nutrition.
 Never force yourself to eat, just so you can meet the daily recommendations.
+Above all, trust your body to know what it needs.

 I have added notes based on Anthony William’s advice (AW), and other helpful information I have gathered over the years.